Bencoolen MRT station

 The station was first announced in August 2010 when the DTL Stage 3 (DTL 3) stations were revealed.
 Constructing the station and the connecting tunnels was one of the most difficult projects on the DTL due to its location in a narrow site and the need to construct the DTL tunnels near the existing operational tunnels.
 The station was completed on 21 October 2017, along with the revamping of Bencoolen Street above.
+The station features Tracing Memories by NAFA students as part of the Art-in-Transit programme.

+Name

+The Bencoolen MRT station was named after Bencoolen Street, which in turn was named after in remembrance of Raffles’s rule in British Bencoolen (of Sumatra) as Lieutenant-General, prior to the establishment of Singapore.
+It is also named after the accompanying entourage of Bencoolen Malays that followed him to Singapore and settled a Kampong around the area of Bencoolen Street, "Kampong Bencoolen".
+The non-anglicised name of Bencoolen is Bengkulu and is now a province of Indonesia.